For those who like to know a few biographical details: I live in England, have sat a lot of exams, and spend a lot of

 For those who want a bit more: my first degree was Archaeology and Prehistory (University of Sheffield).
-I have Masters degrees in Social Policy and Planning (London School of Economics), and Creative Writing and Personal Development (University of Sussex), and postgraduate certificates in Theatre Stage Management (Royal Welsh College of Music and Drama - or, if you prefer, the College of Mucus and Trauma), and Book Repair and Restoration (from what used to be the London College of Printing, then was the London College of Communication, and I've rather lost track of what it might be called now).
+I have Masters degrees in Social Policy and Planning (London School of Economics), and Creative Writing and Personal Development (University of Sussex), and postgraduate certificates in Theatre Stage Management (Royal Welsh College of Music and Drama - or, if you prefer, the College of Mucus and Trauma), and Book Repair and Restoration (from what used to be the London College of Printing, then was the London College of Communication.
+I've lost track of what it's called now).

-I've worked professionally in the theatre, in the voluntary sector, and for national charities and think tanks, but for a long time I've been a freelance researcher, evaluator, writer, trainer, speaker, and facilitator.
-Most of my work's been around health, housing, and care, for/with people in later stages of life.
+I've worked professionally in the theatre, in the voluntary sector, and for national charities and think tanks, but for a long time I've been a freelance researcher, evaluator, writer, trainer, speaker, facilitator, and now - increasingly - a storyteller.
+Much of this work's been around health, housing, care, and quality of life, for/with people in later stages of life.

-Except in the theatre.
-That involved things like doing a full length version of Great Expectations in small arts venues with a cast of five; sobering up at least one actor before studio theatre perfomances of a children's musical; travelling round the castles and abbeys of Wales with an open-air Shakespeare production, hoping (in vain) that it wouldn't rain (or, if it did, the audience wouldn't want to stay.
-No chance.
-They arrived in full wet weather gear, every time); or turning up at village hall after village hall across the wealthier parts of rural southern England - each of which was being voluntarily run by (different) retired Colonels (or so it seemed.
-That they were all Colonels, I mean; not that they weren't different Colonels).
+Except the theatre work.
+That involved things like putting on a full length version of Great Expectations in small arts venues with a cast of five; sobering up at least one actor before studio theatre perfomances of a children's musical; travelling round the castles and abbeys of Wales with an open-air Shakespeare production, hoping (in vain) that it wouldn't rain (or, if it did, the audience wouldn't stay).

 I've had a lot of non-fiction published - reports, factsheets, and articles in particular.
 I've also had 3 factual books published (two editions of Your Rights To Health Care, and one of Moving On From Community Care), and am a member of the Society of Authors.
 There's more about my non-fiction writing on the Consultancy website.